voltiumS/LiteralScript/README.md

 **Why LiteralScript?**
 - **Zero Abstraction Cost:** Human-readable syntax that compiles to raw, optimized machine code and actually helps beginners understand how coding works (a little).
-- **Built With Fast Coding Language:** This coding language was built with Rust, which is widely known for it's ease of use and performance.
+- **Built With Fast Coding Language:** This coding language was built with Rust, which is widely known for it's memory safety and performance.
 - **True Portability:** Generates universal binaries with deep hooks into the Windows and Linux system APIs.

 ---